Rampur State: History

 Nawab Kalb Ali Khan was literate in Arabic and Persian.
 Under his rule the state did much work to uplift standards of education.
 He was also a Member of Council during the Viceroyalty of Lord John Lawrence.
 He built the Jama Masjid in Rampur at a cost of Rs.
 300,000.
 He was also knighted in Agra by the Prince of Wales.
 He ruled for 22 years and 7 months.
 After his death his son Mushtaq Ali Khan took over.
 He appointed W. C. Wright as the Chief Engineer of the estate.
 He built many new buildings and canals.
 Nawab Hamid Ali became the new ruler in 1889 at the age of 14.
 Many new schools were opened during his reign, and many donations were provided to nearby colleges.
 He donated Rs.
 50,000 to Lucknow Medical College.
 In 1905 he built the magnificent Darbar Hall within the Fort which now houses the great collection of Oriental manuscripts held by the Rampur Raza Library.
 His son Raza Ali Khan became the last ruling Nawab in 1930.
 Nawab Raza Ali Khan was a very progressive ruler who believed in the Inclusion of Hindus and so appointed Lt.
 Col. Horilal Varma – Bar At Law as his Prime Minister.
 On 1 July 1949 the State of Rampur was merged into the Republic of India.
 Rampur today presents a slightly decayed appearance: the palaces of the Nawabs are crumbling, as are the gates and walls of the fort.
 However, the Library remains a flourishing institution of immense value to scholars from all over the world.

 The Nawabs of Rampur sided with the British during Indian Rebellion of 1857 and this enabled them to continue to play a role in the social, political and cultural life of Northern India in general and the Muslims of United Provinces in particular.
 They gave refuge to some of the literary figures from the Court of Bahadur Shah Zafar.

 Music

 The Rampur-Sahaswan gharana of Hindustani classical music also has its origins in court musicians.
 Ustad Mehboob Khan, was a khayal singer and Veena player of the Rampur court; his son Ustad Inayat Hussain Khan (1849–1919), who trained and lived in the city, founded the gharana.

 The Nawabs of Rampur gave patronage to traditional music in their court.
 Mehboob Khan was the chief khyal singer of the royal court of Rampur State, his tradition was followed by his son Inayat Hussain Khan (1849–1919) and in turn by Inyat's brothers-in-law, Haider Khan (1857–1927), and Mushtaq Hussein Khan (d.
 1964), which gave rise to the Rampur-Sahaswan gharana of Hindustani classical music, the latter being their ancestral place, Sahaswan, in present-day Badaun district.

 Rulers of Rampur

+The following is a table delineating the succession of rulers belonging to the Royal House of Rampur: